makamys/Satchels/README.md

 A pouch adds 3 slots to your inventory, and can be worn on the left or the right side.
 You only need some leather and some string to craft it.

-Its capacity can be increased with **pouch upgrades**, which can only be found inside dungeon chests.
-Each upgrade will add an additional slot to the pouch's capacity, with the maximum being 8 slots.
-To apply a pouch upgrade, right click the ground with a pouch to open its upgrade inventory where you can insert it.
+Its capacity can be increased with **pouch expansions**, which can only be found inside dungeon chests.
+Each expansion will add an additional slot to the pouch's capacity, with the maximum being 8 slots.
+To apply a pouch upgrade, right click a pouch to open its upgrade inventory where you can insert it.

 You can wear up to 2 pouches at the same time.

 ## Satchel

 A satchel adds an entire row (9 slots) of storage to your inventory.
-But its utility is matched by its cost: crafting it requires a full diamond block.
+But its utility is matched by its cost: crafting it requires a full diamond block and some slime by default.
 You can only wear 1 satchel at a time.

 ## Models